cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 setting, the remaining security level is smaller and defined by the post-quantum security level of the AEAD scheme.

-## Security Requirements on a KEM used within HPKE
+## Security Requirements on a KEM used within HPKE {#kem-security}

-A KEM used within HPKE MUST ensure the following to avoid identity mis-binding issues: The KEM shared secret computed by Encap and Decap MUST depend explicitly on the KEM public key `pkR` and the encapsulated key `enc`, as observed in {{S01}}.
-The KEM shared secret returned by AuthEncap and AuthDecap MUST explicitly depend on the KEM public keys `pkR` and `pkS` and the encapsulated key `enc`.
-This is usually implemented by including these values explicitly into the context of the key derivation function used to compute the KEM shared secret.
-This is also how DHKEM meets the requirement.
+A KEM used within HPKE MUST be IND-CCA2-secure.

+A KEM that provides the AuthEncap/AuthDecap interface MUST be Outsider-Auth-secure.
+If the application requires resistance against key-compromise impersonation, the KEM MUST be Insider-Auth-secure.

+TODO:
+- provide a reference for Outsider-Auth and Insider-Auth
+- for IND-CCA2 security, clarify if Outsider-CCA is enough or if Insider-CCA is required (and provide reference for them)

 ## Security Requirements on a KDF {#kdf-choice}